MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 #### DirectX

 Microsoft DirectX is the choice to make for the highest-performance 2D and 3D graphics and multimedia.

-Direct3D 12, new in Windows 10, brings the power of a console-like API and is faster and more efficient than ever before.
-Your game can fully utilize modern graphics hardware and feature more objects, richer scenes, and enhanced effects.
-Direct3D 12 delivers optimized graphics on Windows 10 PCs and Xbox One.
+DirectX 12 is faster and more efficient than any previous version.
+Direct3D 12 enables richer scenes, more objects, more complex effects, and full utilization of modern GPU hardware on Windows 10 PCs and Xbox One.

 If you want to use the familiar graphics pipeline of Direct3D 11, you’ll still benefit from the new rendering and optimization features added to Direct3D 11.3.
 And, if you’re a tried-and-true desktop Windows API developer with roots in Win32, you’ll still have that option in Windows 10.

 The extensive features and deep platform integration of DirectX provide the power and performance needed by the most demanding games.